 You can download a driving map and audio tour of Amache to play through your phone, tablet, or mp3 player as you visit locations throughout Amache.
 Visitors will also soon be able to check out an I-Pod from the museum and travel to the site, following signs as they listen to details about each one.
 Amache Preservation Society members can also provide tours to groups that wish to have a tour of Amache.
 Contact us at email@example.com for more information.

 The Amache Museum is located in downtown Granada at 105 E. Goff Ave.
-It is open in the summer months, usually five days a week.
+It is usually open five days a week in the summer.
+During the school year, it is open on demand Mon-Sat.
+Contact the Granada School at 719-734-5492 to schedule a visit.
 Denver University conducts a Field School in even years, which changes the operation days of the museum for a month, usually in July.
-If you wish to have a private tour, email Amache Preservation Society at email@example.com and we will schedule a tour for your convenience.
+If you wish to have a private tour, email Amache Preservation Society at firstname.lastname@example.org to schedule a tour.